LUDzik77/ST-Tournament/README.md

  if the detector is present on the board
  * Flying units can be attacked only by ranged units
  * Ultralisk has armour, Carrier builds interceptors etc
- * Yes, now you can launch a NUKE:rocket:
+ * Yes, now you can launch a NUKE  :rocket: ~nuclear launch detected~~

 A player win the game when oponent's base is destroyed.

 ## Technology
 Game written in Python 3.
-It uses Tkinter for visuals, jsonpickle for data serialisation, and playsound for music.
+It uses Tkinter for visuals, jsonpickle for data serialisation, and vlc for music.

 ## Contributers
 **Ludwik R. Papaj** <ludwikpapaj@gmail.com>